Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Brandon Oglenski - Barclays Capital, Inc.

 Hey.
 Thanks, everyone, for getting my question in.
-Andrew, I wondered if you could go back to your prepared remarks.
-You talked about the amount of new markets in your capacity right now in the sets (51:41).
-I think you said 75% were profitable and 60% are in and above cost of capital.
+Andrew, I wonder if you could go back to your prepared remarks.
+You talked about the amount of new markets in your capacity right now and the fact, I think you said 75% were profitable and 60% are earning above cost of capital.
 Given where you are on those routes, I mean, how is that progressing versus history?
 Is that above where you would expect them to be at this point?

 Andrew R. Harrison - Alaska Air Group, Inc.

 Yeah.
-We used to talk about two to three years for maturity and that's not reality anymore.
-The (52:02) that we've been starting as we build the business reach maturity significantly faster.
+We used to talk about two to three years for maturity and that's not the reality anymore.
+The markets that we've been starting as we built the business reach maturity significantly faster.

 Brandon Oglenski - Barclays Capital, Inc.